SamuelAlmanza/swingin_sams/README.md

 The site's layout is responsive and changes using media query and bootstrap breakpoints.

-*I am currently working on removing the whitespace on the right side of the screen once the layout changes.
+*I am currently working on removing the whitespace that appears on the right side of the screen once the layout changes.